NachoxMacho/homelab-template/talos/README.md

 SECUREBOOT: True
 ```

+If you do not see this line, you need to manually enroll the key, see the previous section for instructions.

 You will need a minimum of 2 VMs, one for the control plane, and one for the worker.

 It's recommended to run at least 3 VMs for the contol plane, and you can run as many as needed for worker nodes.